APP Programs

 Sexual Risk Avoidance Education (SRAE) rubric

 · General Departmental Sexual Risk Avoidance Education Program (GD-SRAE).
-This goes directly to nonprofits throughout the US.
-For additional details see our SRAE page here.
-For info on the SRAE 2024 funding, click here.)
-There were 31 awards for the three-year 2024–2027 cycle, totaling about $15 million/year.
+These are three-year grants awarded every year (except 2022 and 2025) directly to nonprofits throughout the US.
+For details on the 2026–2029 cycle see our SRAE 2026 page here.
+To see the SRAE 2026–2029 grant opportunity forecast click here.

 · Title V State Sexual Risk Avoidance Education Program (Title V State SRAE).
-This goes to states and territories that choose to apply (which in the FY 2024–2026 cycle included Alabama, Arizona, Arkansas, Colorado, Massachusetts, Florida, Federated States of Micronesia, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia, and Wisconsin).
+Two-year awards are made every two years to states and territories that choose to apply (which in the FY 2025–2026 cycle–10/1/24 through 9/30/26–included Alabama, Arizona, Arkansas, Colorado, Massachusetts, Florida, Federated States of Micronesia, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia, and Wisconsin).
 The money (about $49 million for the three-year FY 2024–2026 cycle, or about $16 million/year) is then distributed by a state agency to entities within the state.

 · Title V Competitive Sexual Risk Avoidance Education Program (Title V Competitive SRAE).
-This goes directly to the entities within the remaining states and territories that choose not to apply for Title V State SRAE (which in 2025 included Alaska, California, Connecticut, District of Columbia, Idaho, Maine, New Mexico, North Dakota, South Dakota, Vermont, Washington, Wyoming, American Samoa, Marshall Islands, Northern Mariana Islands, and Palau).
+Two-year awards are made every year to (therefore overlapping) entities within the remaining states and territories that choose not to apply for Title V State SRAE (which in 2025 included Alaska, California, Connecticut, District of Columbia, Idaho, Maine, New Mexico, North Dakota, South Dakota, Vermont, Washington, Wyoming, American Samoa, Marshall Islands, Northern Mariana Islands, and Palau).
 There is typically about $4 million in odd years and $9 million (much of it going to California) in even years.
+For the FY 2027–2029 grant opportunity forecast click here.

 Personal Responsibility Education Program (PREP) rubric